Skip to Content

 The Central Route description

 The first 2 km/1,2 mi are through the historical center of Porto from Se Cathedral to Igreja (church) do Carmo.
 It is the most difficult part to navigate especially the first 700 m from the Cathedral.
 If you lose the trail find Igreja do Carmo on Google Maps and walk there.
 From the church follow Rua de Cedofeida (the street on the right facing the church).
-From there the Camino route is quite easy to follow it basically goes straight all the way to Vilarinho.
+From there the Camino route is quite easy to follow it goes straight to Vilarinho.

 Between 2 km/1,2 mi and 5 km/3,1 mi, you walk through the residential area of Porto.